MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/unable-to-start-sql-agent.md

 To resolve these problems, follow these steps:

-1. Enable the TLS 1.2 protocol for SQL Server communication as follows:
+1. Enable the TLS 1.2 protocol for SQL Server communication by updating the following registry entries:

    `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2]`